Thawar Chand Gehlot: Career

 He was a member of the Rajya Sabha, upper house of Indian Parliament representing the state of Madhya Pradesh.
 He was awarded an honorary doctorate by the Dr. B.R.
 Ambedkar University of Social Sciences.
 He formerly represented Shajapur in the lower house of Indian Parliament, Lok Sabha from 1996 to 2009.
-He served as the Union Minister for Social Justice and Empowerement, in Modi's 2nd cabinet.
+He served as the Union Minister for Social Justice and Empowerment, in Modi's 2nd cabinet.
 He is a member of the Bharatiya Janata Party (BJP) and was also the general secretary of the party.

+Governor

-Further on July 6, 2021, Thawar Chand Gehlot was appointed as the 19th Governor of Karnataka.
+On 6 July 2021, Thawar Chand Gehlot was appointed the 13th Governor of Karnataka.